kura/kura.gg/eevee/README.rst

 It is named after the Pokémon `Eevee
 <http://www.pokemon.com/uk/pokedex/eevee>`_ because, like Eeevee it can evolve
 in to many 'elements.'
-By default the colour scheme is **deep_purple** for the primary and **green** for the accent, both of these colours are configurable.
+By default the colour scheme is **teal** for the primary and **pink** for the accent, both of these colours are configurable.

 Features
 ========